Particular/docs.particular.net/nservicebus/ravendb/operations-scripting.md

 ### The user access helper method

-The following code shows an example of to grant a user access to a RavenDB database.
+The following code shows an example of how to grant a user access to a RavenDB database.

-This is helpful to ensure the user account, an endpoint is running under, has appropriate access to Raven.
+This is helpful to ensure the user account, an endpoint is running under, has appropriate access to RavenDB.

 snippet:raven-add-user